Bot Or Not: A Tale Of Two Minceys

 — Ben Collins (@oneunderscore__) August 8, 2017

-Ben Collins, the Daily Beast reporter failed in his attempt to track down “Lorraine Elijah,” in Texas (home state of one of “real Nicole’s” supposed recruiters).
+Ben Collins, a Daily Beast reporter, failed in his attempt to track down “Lorraine Elijah” in Texas (the home state of one of “real Nicole’s” supposed recruiters).
 Reaching out through the phone number and email contact provided have currently been to no avail.

-Without verification of these people or any organization that recruited her it is difficult to fact check the story.
-The fact that social media and Medium.com accounts related to the affair (Kendra Manning, the supposed Buzzfeed author, and Trump supporter) have been shut down one by one doesn’t make tracing your way down this particularly twisted rabbit hole any easier either.
+Without verification of these people or any organization that recruited her, it is difficult to fact check the story.
+The fact that social media and Medium accounts related to the affair (Kendra Manning, the supposed Buzzfeed author, and Trump supporter) have been shut down one by one doesn’t make tracing your way down this particularly twisted rabbit hole any easier either.

-New York magazine asserts that for her identity to have been stolen the thieves would have had to have access to her college information, phone number, birthday as well as her phone and/or sim card in order to associate the Snapchat and Instagram accounts.
+New York Magazine asserts that for her identity to have been stolen, the thieves would have had to have access to her college information, phone number, birthday, and phone and/or sim card in order to associate the Snapchat and Instagram accounts.

 Will the Real Nicole Mincy Please Stand Up

-Heavy and the Daily Beast are the first to have spoken to the real Mincy to date.
+Heavy and the Daily Beast were the first to have spoken to the real Mincy.
 An interview with Nicole Mincey about global warming (again with an “e”) is connected to the Twitter persona pushing the ProTrump45 shop.
-TalkingPointsMemo reports that there have been complaints that people didn’t even get their shirts!
-Armies of PlaceIt models with superimposed Trump shirts, the two separate pro-Trump shops and the two Mincy’s make the whole ordeal a bit of a headache to even parse.
-In addition, according to Daily Beast, the real Nicole Mincy (no “e”) may not be a “Nicole” even.
-The Twitter persona (or “fake Mincey”) gave interviews, published articles and was connected to an army of like-minded accounts on Twitter, many of which, like the Medium Account for Kendra Manning, have since been scrubbed from the net.
+Armies of PlaceIt models with superimposed Trump shirts, the two separate pro-Trump shops and the two Mincy’s, make the whole ordeal a bit of a headache to even parse.
+In addition, according to the Daily Beast, the real Nicole Mincy (no “e”) may not be a “Nicole.”
+The Twitter persona (or “fake Mincey”) gave interviews, published articles, and was connected to an army of like-minded accounts on Twitter, many of which, like the Medium account for Kendra Manning, have since been scrubbed from the net.

 24 hours after @realDonaldTrump RT’ed @Protrump45 her account was suspended by Twitter!